Your Marriage Is a Subplot within God’s Story of Redemption

 But it's here also that God reveals the deeper meaning of human marriage, not merely as a pragmatic partnership to fulfill the Cultural Mandate but as a breathtaking display of the redemptive love of Jesus for his bride, the church, as the Apostle Paul assures us in Ephesians chapter five.

-Drew, your commission as a husband to Abby is to display the loving, sacrificial, sanctifying leadership of Christ to the church.
+Your commission as a husband is to display the loving, sacrificial, sanctifying leadership of Christ to the church.

-Abby, your commission as a wife to Drew is to display the reverent, confident, and co-laboring followership of the church to Christ.
+Your commission as a wife is to display the reverent, confident, and co-laboring followership of the church to Christ.

 Surely, in the gloomy days that will sometimes come in your marriage, this redemptive plotline can assure you that your conquering messiah will defeat every foe and redeem you from this warzone of the bondage of corruption in which your marriage is now entrenched.